-The overwhelming chemical process in cometary atmospheres is photolysis, leading to photodegradation and photoionization of the cometary molecules (Huebner et al., 1992; Crovisier, 1994).
+The overwhelming chemical process in cometary atmospheres is photolysis, leading to photodegradation and photoionization of the cometary molecules (Huebner et al. 1992; Crovisier 1994).
 Hence the paradigm of parent molecules, directly sublimated from nucleus ices, and their degradation product, the daughter molecules (in fact a misnomer, since they are indeed radicals, atoms or molecular ions).
 Two-body chemical reactions between neutrals have very low rates because of the low temperature and of the energy threshold of such reactions.
-This is not the case for ion-neutral reactions, but they have little influence on the chemical composition because of the low ionization state of the inner coma (Rogers et al., 2005).
-Thus it is unlikely that the minor constituents observed in the coma (Fig. 3) result from chemical reactions.
-They rather come from nucleus ices, or from the degradation of organic grains, the so-called distributed sources.
+This is not the case for ion-neutral reactions, but they have little influence on the chemical composition because of the low ionization state of the inner coma (Rogers et al. 2005).
+Thus it is unlikely that the minor constituents observed in the coma (Fig. 3) result relative abundances [% relative to water]

 Fig. 3 Production rates of cometary volatile molecules relative to water, in percent.
-These rates are believed to trace the relative abudances in cometary ices.
+These rates are believed to trace the relative abundances in cometary ices.
 The grey portions of the bars show the range of the comet-to-comet variations.
 The number of comets for which data are available is listed on the right.
-(Adapted and updated from Bockelée-Morvan et al., 2005).
+(Adapted and updated from Bockelée-Morvan et al. 2005)